aj-stein-nist/aj-stein-nist/README.md

 I am an IT Cybersecurity Specialist in 773.02, the [Security Components and Measurements Group, part of ITL CSD](https://www.nist.gov/itl/csd/security-components-and-mechanisms).
 Before that, I have worked in the commercial, defense, healthcare, higher education, and public (US government contracting) sectors.

+I am a proud 10x alum.
+Are you a federal employee and have an interesting idea worth exploring for solutions?
+Then you need to look into [10x and submit ideas](https://10x.gsa.gov/process/)!
+One of my 10x projects led me to OSCAL.
+Now it's central to my day job here in NIST.
+(Thanks to Dan, Nico, Sarah, and Will for that.)

 I am not one for titles.
 I have always enjoyed "security stuffs" and look for projects where I can explore it.
 More and more, I focus on the intersection of software development and different disciplines in security (application, infrastructure, information, network, et cetera) and risk management.

 ## How to reach me: ...